 But, if you feel more secure in pants (I do) – here are some tips:

 Postpartum Pajama Pants Tips:

 Get an adjustable waistband… your abdomen will be changing size daily, and this will let you get the perfect fit.
-This could be something like a drawstring waist too.
+This could be something like an elastic waistband or drawstring waist too.

 Get a wide waistband – many people prefer those high waisted yoga pants with the larger waistband.
 This allows it to come up above a c-section incision, and still help you feel secure.

 Pro Tip: Your hospital will likely provide you mesh underwear which may hit right at your c-section scar depending on your body type.
 I love these as they come up higher and don’t cut in near as much (they were created by a c-section mama).
 People love them for the postpartum period.
 They’re a great option!

 Postpartum Nightgown Tips:

 Make sure you pick something with a relaxed fit.
 I prefer these because it makes it easier to use the toilet (which you’ll be doing a lot, new mama).

 Pick something with an empire waist so that it’s very flowy and doesn’t constrict your abdominal area.

 But, you know your body type best.
 Pick something that will make you feel at least liveable. 🙂